 - Conservation Efforts

-Botswana has incredible wildlife, and thankfully, its people recognize that and actively promote conservation efforts.
-In addition to laws enforced by the government, citizens have taken matters into their own hands to proactively protect wildlife and preserve the land.
+Botswana has incredible wildlife; thankfully, its people recognize that and actively promote conservation efforts.
+In addition to laws enforced by the government, citizens have taken matters into their own hands to protect wildlife and preserve the land proactively.
 The Moremi Game Reserve was established in 1963 by locals in order to end illegal hunting and cattle farm development.
-The diverse landscapes and bountiful wildlife found here are two of the reasons this game reserve has been voted the best in Africa.
+The diverse landscapes and bountiful wildlife found here are two reasons this game reserve has been voted the best in Africa.

 - Unique activities in Botswana

-Explore Kobokwe’s Cave – Where dark local legend and a legendary explorer collide.
-The caves add a unique element to the Botswana landscape, which is largely flat and semi-arid.
+Explore Kobokwe’s Cave – Where a dark local legend and a legendary explorer collide.
+The caves add a unique element to the Botswana landscape, which is mainly flat and semi-arid.
 Learn about the local folklore of the caves, believed to have been haunted by witches and spirits.
-Channel your inner explorer as you traverse the terrain, where Scottish explorer David Livingstone once spent the night.
+Channel your inner explorer as you traverse the terrain where Scottish explorer David Livingstone once spent the night.

 Visit the Salt Pans – In the middle of the Kalahari Desert lies a massive complex of salt fields.
-It’s a truly unique sight to see – palm trees sprouted up in the middle of nowhere and patches of grass dividing salt fields.
+It’s a truly unique sight – palm trees sprouted up in the middle of nowhere and patch grass dividing salt fields.